mzuhairiy/WebAutomationTest-CuraHealthcare-Codeceptjs/README.md

 # CURA Healthcare Services

-I create an automation test scripts with codeceptjs on CURA Healthcare Website.
+I create an automation test scripts with codeceptjs on CURA Healthcare Website. <br />
 The scripts are in login.js and appointment.js